5punk/delivery-platform-monitor/README.md

 `npm run forever`

 Note: Update the [recheckTime](https://github.com/5punk/food-service-monitor/blob/master/src/config/forever.js) to reflect how often you'd like to check the status of your restaurant / store.
-Don't check too soon / often if you don't want your IP Address to be banned by the platforms.
+Don't check too soon / often if you don't want your IP Address to be flagged as suspicious by any platform.

 ## Notifications